 - They should have completed 18 months of internship, and a one-year, preferably rural, posting in the relevant country.

-- The Trust does not consider applicants for MBAs and PhDs.
+The Trust does not consider applicants for MBAs.

 How to Apply

-- As long as the courses to be pursued are available, you may apply to more than one partner university at a time, and might wish to do so to increase your chances of acceptance;
+- As long as the courses to be pursued are available, you may apply to more than one partner university at a time.
+Indeed, they recommend you do so, to increase your chances of acceptance, and to broaden the scholarship opportunities available;